 - Underwriting Risk;

 - Market risk;

 - Counterparty credit risk; and

-- Operational, including governance, regulatory, business/strategic, reputational, and outsourcing risks.
+- Operational, including governance, regulatory, business/strategic, reputational, outsourcing and conduct risks.

 The framework includes details of the Company's:

 - Risk philosophy and policies to address the material risks confronting the Company; and - Compliance, approach and procedures to control and or mitigate these risks.